History of Everton F.C.: 1940s–1950s: the barren years

 Although the 1990s have been regarded as a poor decade, this era was worse.
-The great 1939 championship-winning team was quickly split up in 1946.
-Tommy Lawton was sold to Chelsea, Joe Mercer disagreed with the manager Theo Kelly and was sold to Arsenal, and they tried to sell T. G. Jones to Roma.
-Soon, only Ted Sagar was left.
+The great 1938–39 championship-winning team was quickly split up in 1946.
+Tommy Lawton was sold to Chelsea, Joe Mercer disagreed with the manager Theo Kelly and was sold to Arsenal and they tried to sell T. G. Jones to Roma.
+Soon, only goalkeeper Ted Sagar was left.

 Under the management of the uninspired and under-financed Cliff Britton, Everton were relegated after the 1950–51 season for only the second time in their history to the Second Division.
-This time it took three seasons before Everton were promoted in 1954 as the runners-up.
-The final match of the season decided promotion when Everton beat Oldham Athletic away 4–0.
+This time it took 3 seasons before Everton were promoted in 1953–54 as runners-up.
+The final game of the season decided promotion with Everton beating Oldham Athletic away 4–0.

-The era nevertheless had some notable players such as Dave Hickson and Bobby Collins.
+The era nevertheless had some notable players such as Dave Hickson, Bobby Collins and Brian Harris.
 Memorable matches included ending Manchester United's long unbeaten run at Old Trafford with a 5–2 win in 1956.

-Everton did reach the FA Cup semi-finals twice, in 1950 losing to Liverpool and 1953, losing to Bolton Wanderers 4–3.
+Everton did reach the FA Cup semi-finals twice, in 1950, losing to Liverpool and 1953, losing to Bolton Wanderers 4–3.